mediacloud/cliff-annotator/README.md

 Releasing
 ---------

-To create the WAR file, run `mvn package -DskipTests`.
+First update the version numbers in the `pom.xml` file, and in `org.mediameter.cliff.ParseManager`.
+Then to create the WAR file, run `mvn package -DskipTests`.

 Deploying on Ubuntu
 -------------------